Cervical Spine Anatomy Diagram

 The cervical spine also includes critical structures such as the anterior longitudinal ligament and posterior longitudinal ligament, which provide stability.
 The vertebral foramen is the passageway for the spinal cord, and injuries to this area can lead to significant spinal cord injury and chronic neck pain.
 Understanding the anatomy of the cervical spine is crucial for procedures like cervical spine surgery and for diagnosing conditions related to the cervical vertebrae and cervical spine ligaments.

-Printable Cervical Spine Anatomy Diagram PDF
+Cervical Spine Anatomy Diagram Template

 What is the importance of knowing cervical spine anatomy?